lemourin/libcloudstorage/README.md

 Platforms:
 ==========

 The library can be build on any platform which has a proper C++11 support.
-It was tested on the following operating systems:
+It was tested under the following operating systems:

 * Ubuntu 16.04
 * Windows 10
 * Android 5